Sparks commentary

 Sparks

-Pfizer Announces Proposed Metsera Acquisition for $4.9bn
+Pfizer (NYSE: PFE) announces proposed Metsera acquisition for $4.9bn

 Published by Finlay Mathers

 Pfizer announced the proposed acquisition of clinical-stage obesity drug developer Metsera for $47.50 per share in cash, valuing the transaction at $4.9bn.
-The deal includes contingent value rights worth up to $22.50 per share tied to clinical and regulatory milestones, which if achieved will take the valuation up to $7.3bn.
+The deal includes contingent value rights worth up to $22.50 per share tied to clinical and regulatory milestones, which, if achieved, will take the valuation up to $7.3bn.

 What’s going on here?